Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-Excellent set of clues.
-The informed clues are precise and avoid answer contamination.
-The misinformed clues create productive ambiguity, and the fake clues are strong misdirections to the incorrect choices.
-The difficulty level is appropriate.
+The informed clues are solid.
+The fake clues do a good job of misdirecting towards 'Family' and 'Comedy'.
+The misinformed clues could be slightly more refined to create a bit more productive ambiguity, as they are currently very general and apply almost equally to all options without strong discriminatory power.

 ---